Knowledge Hub

 When you launched your business, your lawyer or accountant probably took care of the details and set up a limited company so that you can trade with limited liability, protecting your personal assets against losses.
 So what more do you need to know about owning a company?

-Read on to find out more about the ins-and-outs of Articles of Association.
+Read on to find out more about the ins-and-outs of articles of association.

-What are Articles of Association?
+What are articles of association?

 Articles are a necessary part of company formation.
 They represent a contract between the shareholders of a company and the company itself, as a legal entity in its own right.
 They dictate the way the company is run on a day-to-day basis and are designed to protect the interests of shareholders.
 Directors are bound by their provisions, despite the fact that they don’t sign them.
 Their duties as directors mean that they have to abide by them in order to fulfil their obligations to the shareholders, as company owners.

-Why does your company need Articles of Association and what happens if you don’t have any?
+Why does your company need articles of association and what happens if you don’t have any?

 Articles don’t have to be in any particular format, but certain provisions have to be included by law.
 Companies formed before 1 October 2009 may have adopted the standard articles known as ‘Table A’ articles.
 These articles were updated by legislation, and companies incorporated after that date may adopt the standard ‘model’ articles.
 You can find the model articles on the government website.

-What do you need to include in the Articles of Association?
+What do you need to include in the articles of association?

-A company’s Articles must be contained in a single document and divided into consecutively numbered paragraphs.
+A company’s articles must be contained in a single document and divided into consecutively numbered paragraphs.

-The Articles cover five essential areas:
+The Articles cover the following key areas:

-• Shareholder liability.
-Owners of a limited company have restricted exposure to any financial losses incurred by the company.
+• Shareholder liability: owners of a limited company have restricted exposure to any financial losses incurred by the company.
 This is the nominal amount they’ve paid for their shares, or the amount of their guarantee if it’s a company limited by guarantee.
-This is usually £1 per share or per guarantor
+This is usually £1 per share or per guarantor.

 Our corporate solicitors can provide legal advice on drafting or amending your articles of association and other constitutional documents.